WPSemantix/Timbr_Ontology_Catalog/supply_chain_model/README.md

 ![Attached Image of Model](./model.png)

-The model in Timbr’s Ontology Explorer, which provides a graphical interface to easily view and manage the concepts, properties, and relationships of the business model.
+The model in Timbr’s Ontology Explorer provides a graphical interface to easily view and manage the concepts, properties, and relationships of the business model.

 ## SQL Setup
 To implement the Supply Chain Model in Timbr, simply run the SQL script found in the [SQL Folder](./sql/supply_chain_model.sql).
 This script will create the necessary entities, relationships, measures, mappings, cubes, and views within your knowledge graph.